paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-121-violent-crime-control-and-law-enforcement.md

 (10) **Prohibition on lobbying** — Any funds appropriated for the grant program shall be subject to the prohibition in [section 1913 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1913&num=0&edition=prelim), relating to lobbying with appropriated moneys.

-(11) **Technical assistance** — Of the total amounts appropriated under this subchapter, not less than 3 percent and up to 8 percent, unless otherwise noted, shall be available for providing training and technical assistance relating to the purposes of this subchapter to improve the capacity of the grantees, subgrantees, and other entities.
+(11) **Technical assistance**

+  (A) *In general* — Of the total amounts appropriated under this subchapter, not less than 3 percent and up to 8 percent, unless otherwise noted, shall be available for providing training and technical assistance relating to the purposes of this subchapter to improve the capacity of the grantees, subgrantees, and other entities.
 If there is a demonstrated history that the Office on Violence Against Women has previously set aside amounts greater than 8 percent for technical assistance and training relating to grant programs authorized under this subchapter, the Office has the authority to continue setting aside amounts greater than 8 percent.

+  (B) *Requirement* — The Office on Violence Against Women shall make all technical assistance available as broadly as possible to any appropriate grantees, subgrantees, potential grantees, or other entities without regard to whether the entity has received funding from the Office on Violence Against Women for a particular program or project, with priority given to recipients awarded a grant before March 15, 2022.

 (12) **Delivery of legal assistance** — Any grantee or subgrantee providing legal assistance with funds awarded under this subchapter shall comply with the eligibility requirements in [section 20121(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20121/d&num=0&edition=prelim).